This leaflet provides a checklist of things that may help you to lose weight.

 - What do you have for snacks?
 Try changing chocolates, cakes or crisps for fruit.
 The Change4Life website listed below gives tips about healthy snack alternatives.

 - Skipping meals is usually a bad idea.
 It sounds a good idea, but many people just become hungry, have snacks later in the day, and eat too much at the next meal.
 Eating at regular mealtimes may be a first important change.
-Three healthy meals a day is best.
+It is best to have three healthy meals a day.

 - Do you always have a pudding?
 Will a light yoghurt do instead of a sweet pastry?